 In addition to programmatic groups, several events for persons served are hosted by program staff throughout the year.
-Events include field days, talent shows, holiday parties, fashion shows, National Alliance on Mental Illness (NAMI), Mental Health Awareness, Out of the Darkness walks, and art shows.
+Events include field days, talent shows, holiday parties, fashion shows, and art shows as well as participation in National Alliance on Mental Illness (NAMI), Mental Health Awareness, and Out of the Darkness walks.
 For the art shows, persons served are able to sell their own artwork as a means of earning money.
 Many of our interns have remarked on how these activities greatly increase the quality of life for the persons served, and interns are encouraged to attend these events in support of persons served.